byterubpay/byterub-site/_posts/2019-01-05-logs-for-the-Community-meeting-held-on-2019-01-05.md

 **\<endogenic>** rehrar: to be honest i don't agree
 **\<rehrar>** we don't necessarily set precedent by our learning experiences from early proposals
 **\<endogenic>** it takes a lot of experience and also discipline to write a library
-**\<dEBRUYNE>** Perhaps diverting the funds to working is okay conditional on him not receiving payment until there is integration with XMR
+**\<dEBRUYNE>** Perhaps diverting the funds to working is okay conditional on him not receiving payment until there is integration with BTR
 **\<rehrar>** endogenic: alright, that's ok.
 Just my thoughts.
 **\<sgp\_>** I'm going to end the meeting now.
 Thanks for the discussion.
 Skipping open ideas time (\#6)
 **\<sgp\_>** 7.
 Confirm next meeting date/time